-This Jamaican jerk chicken recipe is loaded with Caribbean flavor, with a spicy Scotch bonnet marinade, char grilled or baked, so easy to make!
+This Jamaican jerk chicken recipe is loaded with Caribbean flavor, with a spicy Scotch bonnet marinade, perfect for grilling or baking, a family favorite and easy to make!

 We're cooking up some Jamaican Jerk Chicken tonight, my spicy food loving friends.
 Without a doubt, this recipe will satisfy your taste buds.
 Jamaican cuisine is packed with a huge selection of piquant spices and ingredients.

-As we've discussed many times, spicy doesn't always mean "hot" in cooking, though with Jamaican cooking, as it is with the wonderful Caribbean, it often does bring that heat so many of us crave.
+As we've discussed before, spicy doesn't always mean "hot" in cooking, though with Jamaican cuisine, as it is with the wonderful Caribbean, it often does bring that heat so many of us crave.

 This particular recipe brings the fiery heat in the form of scotch bonnet peppers, some of my favorites in terms of heat and flavor.